Members who wish to update their contact details can email Lauren Voges at email@example.com directly.

 General Membership of Young ICCA is open to practitioners and students who:

-Membership applications will not be acknowledged directly; all those applicants who meet the above criteria will be added to the Young ICCA database.
 A complete list of current Young ICCA members is available at this link.
-(To request the email address of a Young ICCA member, please contact Lauren Voges at firstname.lastname@example.org).
+(To request the email address of a Young ICCA member or to change any of your profile details, please contact Lauren Voges at email@example.com).